 I've always been one of those creative, "crafty" people.
-A high school obsession with scrapbooking (my life goal was a feature in a scrapbooking magazine) first led me to photography as a hobby.
-I felt this burden to preserve my family story for future generations, just as I had learned about my family through the crunchy old black and white images that sat in boxes in my parent's basement.
+I grew up in New Hampshire in a tiny college town nestled at the foot of the White Mountain National Forest and was homeschooled K-12, which meant that I had lots of time to exercise creativity.
+A high school obsession with scrapbooking (which admittedly frequently took place during Spanish class) first led me to photography as a hobby.
 In photography, I had discovered a medium that could stop beautiful moments in time – moments telling the story of God’s goodness, true love, encouraging joy, heartfelt laughter, and real tears.
 I eagerly pursued photography knowledge and took hundreds of images with my little Canon point and shoot.

-Over the next few years, college gave me more opportunities to photograph as I worked for my school newspaper and photographed my first couple of weddings.
-One of the amazing things about God is that He has a way of changing our well planned plans for the better.
-I met this guy named Brian the summer after sophomore year.
+Off I went to college, clutching a brand new DSLR camera and a vaguely formed plan to graduate college, move to Colorado, and live alone with my cats.
+Thankfully, God has a way of changing our well planned plans for the better and I met this super sweet, patient guy named Brian the summer after sophomore year.
 We started dating long distance and within 3 months, realized that we wanted to love each other for the rest of our lives.
-After I graduated in 2013, Brian and I got married moved to Madison, Wisconsin where I started searching for interior design related careers.
+In May of 2013, 3 weeks after college graduation, Brian and I got married and I moved to Madison, Wisconsin.

 1) I was home educated grades K-12 and hope to home educate my own children someday!